-Prince Harry & Meghan Markle’s Brand Probably Won’t ‘Succeed,’ Says Princess Diana’s Former Chief-Of-Staff
+Prince Harry & Meghan Markle's Brand Probably Won't 'Succeed,' Says Princess Diana's Former Chief-Of-Staff

 "If it departs very much from that great tradition of personal sacrifice and public service that defines the monarchy brand then I don't believe it will succeed," he concluded.

-Though Harry and Meghan recently launched their charitable foundation, Archewell, the two have more often been in the news due to their lucrative deals with streaming behemoths Netflix and Spotify, as well as their personal feuds with their family members.
-For example, the duke has recently grabbed headlines due to his frosty relationship with Prince William.
-Meanwhile, Meghan is reportedly “sick to her stomach” with anxiety over the upcoming publication of her half-sister Samantha Markle’s memoir, per The Inquisitr.
+Though Harry and Meghan recently launched their charitable foundation, Archewell, the two have been in the news more often due to their lucrative deals with streaming behemoths Netflix and Spotify, as well as their personal feuds with their family members.
+For example, the duke recently grabbed headlines due to his frosty relationship with Prince William.
+Meanwhile, Meghan is reportedly "sick to her stomach" with anxiety over the upcoming publication of her half-sister Samantha Markle's memoir, per The Inquisitr.

-The ex chief-of-staff pointed out that he believed Diana’s reputation suffered when she moved focus away from her humanitarian work and instead on her personal life, citing the Panorama interview with Martin Bashir where she discussed the breakdown of her marriage.
+The ex chief-of-staff pointed out that he believed Diana's reputation suffered when she moved focus away from her humanitarian work to her personal life, citing the Panorama interview with Martin Bashir where she discussed the breakdown of her marriage.

 "I was very much opposed to Diana giving that interview," he said.
 "It backfired and I resigned partly as a result."